If you have questions or comments, please click here and let us know how we can help you.

 The Tennessee Magazine

 Gibson EMC communicates on a monthly basis through The Tennessee Magazine to keep Tennessee members informed of Gibson EMC news, changes that affect their service, programs and services available to members, and more.
 The magazine also includes beautiful photography and interesting stories about the state.
-To explore the magazine online, click HERE.
+To explore the current magazine online, click HERE.
+To view past issues, click HERE.

 Gibson EMC communicates on a monthly basis through Kentucky Living magazine to keep Kentucky members informed of Gibson EMC news, changes that affect their service, programs and services available to members, and more.
 The magazine also includes beautiful photography and interesting stories about the state.
 To explore the magazine online, click HERE.